 Antivenomics: developing cost-effective and efficient next-generation snakebite therapies to save the lives of India's two hundred thousand annual snakebite victims.

 Molecular evolution of venom coding genes: understanding the evolutionary dynamics of venom across time and the forces of natural selection that shape animal venoms.

 Genomics of venomous animals: understanding the genomic basis of adaptations in venomous animals.

 Phylogenetics, population genetics, and phylogeography of venomous animals

 If you are interested in pursuing an internship or your dissertation project in the lab, then it is mandatory for you to fill this form.
 You may not receive a response if you email directlry.

 Project and field assistants are recruited through individual research grants (details can be found here).

-Based on the interview performance and the documents submitted in the application package, Ph.D. candidates are recruited by CES twice a year (May/June and October/November).
+Based on the interview performance and the documents submitted in the application package, Ph.D. candidates are recruited by CES once a year (May/June).
 To appear for the interview, the candidate should have qualified for one of the following national-level entrance exams: UGC/CSIR-NET, GATE ecology, GATE life science, GATE biotechnology or any equivalent national-level exam.
 The department sets the cut-off for the interview and will conduct two rounds of interview of students who have made the cut-off.
 Additional details can be found here.